websavers/centos2alma_openvz/README.md

 vzctl snapshot-delete $CTID --id $SNAP_ID
 ```

+### TuxCare Licenses

+We remove the TuxCare repos to ensure everything works smoothly after conversion, however you will likely want to ensure to cancel any
+such licenses, whether through Plesk or TuxCare/CloudLinux directly.

 ### Old Packages

 You may also wish to remove old centos7 packages within the container.
 Here's some we found:
 ```
 yum remove python-inotify python-dateutil pyxattr pyparsing alt-nghttp2 yum-metadata-parser python-gobject-base python-kitchen python-ply mozjs17 python-pycurl python-urlgrabber dbus-python python-iniparse python-enum34 python-decorator python-IPy pyliblzma pygpgme nginx-filesystem